abrarahmed236/chroot-notes/README.md

 And populate the configuration (substitute USERNAME with your user name)

+> Note: remove comments in this file. white space after the config interferes with schroot

 ```config
 [xenial]                        # name, user defined
 description=Ubuntu 16.04 Xenial Xerus   # description